Attention A T users. To access the menus on this page please perform the following steps.

 The history program is a comprehensive archive of historical resources, publications, and informational pieces about the history of the National Cemetery Administration.
 For more information, or to explore the documentation, publications (available for free download!) and more, go to the NCA History Program page.

-Mission NCA honors Veterans and their families with final resting places in national shrines and with lasting tributes that commemorate their service and sacrifice to our Nation.
+Mission NCA honors Veterans and their eligible family members with final resting places in national shrines and with lasting tributes that commemorate their service and sacrifice to our Nation.

-Vision NCA will be the model of excellence for burial and memorials for our Nation's Veterans and their families.
+Vision As the model of excellence for burial and memorials for our Nation's Veterans and their families, NCA ensures that No Veteran Ever Dies.

 To provide burial space for Veterans and their eligible family members.